 Yes, definitely you can.
 It is made only with rice, salt, and water.
 Coconut makes the dosa soft and adds flavor to it.
 You can skip it.

-- Storing the prepared dosa – The dosa remains soft even after 5-6 hours of making it.
+- Storing the prepared dosa - The dosa remains soft even after 5-6 hours of making it.
 You can store the prepared dosa in an airtight container at room temperature for 6-8 hours.
-Or store it in the refrigerator within 2 hours of preparing the dosa.
+Store it in the refrigerator within 2 hours of preparing the dosa.
 Stays good for 2-3 days.

 - You can serve the dosa with coconut chutney or sambar.

-If you make this recipe, please leave a comment and a starred review below.
+If you try this recipe, please leave a comment and rating below.
+We'd love to hear your feedback.

 And, consider following me on social media so we can stay connected.
 I’m on Facebook, Pinterest, and YouTube!